dirigeants/klasa/README.md

 ## What's with the name?

-Following suit from Komada (the Croatian word for "pieces"), Klasa is the croation word for "class".
+Following suit from Komada (the Croatian word for "pieces"), Klasa is the Croatian word for "class".
 Like Komada, Klasa is modular, meaning each "piece" is a standalone part that can be easily replaced, enhanced, reloaded, removed.

 ## Why Klasa?